realworldocaml/book/en/08-imperative-programming.md

 ```

 In the above example, we've used only two formatting directives: `%s`,
-for including a string, and `%!` which causes `printf` to generate a
+for including a string, and `%!` which causes `printf` to flush the
-flush.
+channel.
+There's a lot more that you can do with `printf`, including
+controlling the width of a given entry, the ali

 `printf`'s formatting directives offer a significant amount of
-control, allowing you to specify
+control, allowing you to specify things like:

+- alignment and padding
+- escaping rules for strings
+- whether numbers should be formatted in decimal, hex or binary
+- precision of float conversions

+And much more.
+You can read the documentation for the `Printf` module
+in the OCaml Manual to see the full details.

 ## Order of evaluation